 The Council assesses the need of each registered applicant for housing.
 This assessment allocates points that determine both priority and size of accommodation required.
+The problem with the current system of points allocation is that it is based on the Medical Model of Disability rather than the Social Model.
+Therefore quality of life issues are not given sufficient consideration.

-Medical Priority
+1. Medical Priority

-The Borough may consider re-housing an applicant on medical grounds where they, or a member of the household is disabled or where their medical condition or that of a member of their household, is adversely affected by their housing circumstances.
+The Royal Borough may consider re-housing an applicant on medical grounds where they, or a member of the household is disabled or where their medical condition or that of a member of their household, is adversely affected by their housing circumstances.
 This is an assessment of the adverse affect of a person's housing situation and not of the severity of their condition.